jenewmancisco/mac-dev-setup/README.md

 It also installed [Pip]() (and its dependency [Distribute]()), which is the package manager for Python.
 Let's upgrade them both:

+    pip2 -V  # pip pointing to the Homebrew installed Python 2 interpreter pip -V  # pip pointing to the Homebrew installed Python 3 interpreter (if installed)

     pip install --upgrade distribute
     pip install --upgrade pip